tamucc-comp-bio/how_to/install_wsl_ubuntu.md

 ## Step 3.
 Create your User Name and Password for Ubuntu

+If you are not prompted for your username, then restart your computer and type "ubuntu" into your windows search.

 1. You will eventually be prompted for your User Name.
 I suggest using your [IslandID](https://islandid.tamucc.edu/identity/self-service/tcc/forgotuserid.jsf).  _DO NOT HIT `Enter` KEY UNTIL YOU HAVE TYPED YOUR USER NAME_

    ```bash